MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 9. Create a new Resource Group named **rg-AZWIN01** if you have not done so already.

 **Note:** This needs to be a new resource group.
-You are going to delete the Virtual machine after the exercise.
+You are going to delete the virtual machine after the exercise.

-10. Set the Virtual Machine name to AZWIN01.
+10. Set the Virtual machine name to AZWIN01.

 11. Set the Region to the appropriate region for your area.
-The appropriate region may default.
+The appropriate region will probably default.

 12. Enter a Username of your choosing that is acceptable for Azure.